soulcramer/kamekamo-gradle-plugin/README.md

 ### Module Stats (aka "Mod Score")

 As a part of our modularization efforts, we developed a scoring mechanism for modules that we could use as a measure of their "modularization".
 This includes a number of metrics and weighs them in a formula to compute a score.
 This includes LoC, language mixtures, and build graph centrality.
-This logic is under the `slack.stats` package.
+This logic is under the `kamekamo.stats` package.

 ### Robolectric Jars Management